 About the Authors: David Hilton and Tim Pullen

-David is an expert in sustainable building and energy efficiency and is the training centre sales manager at HRP Ltd. He also delivers seminars at the National Self Build and Renovation Centre
+David is an expert in sustainable building and energy efficiency and is a director of Heat and Energy Ltd.

 Tim Pullen is Homebuilding and Renovating’s expert in sustainable building and energy efficiency.
 He is the author of Simply Sustainable Homes.